As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Platforms: Wii U, Nintendo Switch

-Best for: Those who want to see central Tokyo
+Best for: Those who want to see real-life Tokyo

-Set in modern-day Tokyo, Tokyo Mirage Sessions #FE is a role-playing game quite similar to Persona 5 in that it tackles the supernatural.
+Tokyo Mirage Sessions #FE is one of only a handful of games that take place in Japan’s capital, Tokyo.
+It’s a role-playing game quite similar to Persona 5 in that it tackles the supernatural, though there are a few fundamental differences.

 In the game, you’ll be playing as Itsuki to defend the world from evil mirages who seek to completely rid the world of creative energy.